ECE411-Team2/ECE411-PracticumProject/README.md

 # ECE-411-Team-2

-Our timeline will be split into practium checkpoints, each with their own focus:
+Our project planning will be split into practium checkpoints, each with their own focus:
   1. Teams Formed
   2. Projects Decided
   3. Project requirements (Product Design Specification - PDS)